 Quickstart

-From zero to a flag-gated feature in production — install the SDK, create a gate, roll it out, kill-switch it, and watch it in the dashboard.
+From zero to a feature behind a feature flag in production — install the SDK, create a feature flag, roll it out, kill-switch it, and watch it in the dashboard.
 Five minutes, end to end.

-This walks through the full flow end to end: install the SDK, create a gate, gate code, roll it out gradually, then kill-switch it.
-By the end you'll have a feature behind a flag in production, evaluated locally with no per-request network call, that you can flip from your phone.
+This walks through the full flow end to end: install the SDK, create a feature flag, put a feature flag around your code, roll it out gradually, then kill-switch it.
+By the end you'll have a feature behind a feature flag in production, evaluated locally with no per-request network call, that you can flip from your phone.

 If you'd rather hand this to an AI agent, the LLM guide describes the same flow for Claude Code, Cursor, and Windsurf.